stated-tech/Grants-Program/applications/root.md

 We have made a off-chain exemple by linking a google with discord through a bot.
 Do not hesitate to see what we have done by joining our discord : https://discord.gg/YzpUVuJz

-With our console, it will be the same.
-We could display it everywhere, discord, telegram etc.
+With our front-end, it will be the same.
+We could also display it everywhere: discord, telegram, element etc. and use these platforms as storage solutions.

 The code of the preferundum pallet is available in our github ; we are developing it, it is not fully working but the logic is in.

 ## Development Roadmap :nut_and_bolt:

 - Milestone 1.
-Proof-Of-Concept
+Back-End
 - Milestone 2.
-User Multi-Interface
-- Milestone 3.
-MVP - Governance as a Service
+Front-End

 ### Overview